benmvp/slides/2023/halfstackclt/webdev.md

 NOTES:

-- For those I haven't met yet, my name is Ben Ilegbodu
+- My name is Ben Ilegbodu
   - Christian, Husband, Father
 - _Family introductions_
 - We live in Manvel, TX (suburb of Houston)
   - Used to live in the Bay Area for 20 years